vilhess/swipe-bot/README.md

 # Swipe Application

-This Python script utilizes the DeepFace library to analyze facial expressions and genders in real-time.
+This Python script utilizes the DeepFace library to analyze facial expressions and genders in real-time for the Tinder WebApp.
 It captures screenshots of a specific region on the screen and performs facial analysis on those images.
 Based on the dominant emotion and gender detected, it simulates keyboard inputs to swipe left or right.

 ## Prerequisites
 - Python 3